What do I wear?

 How is an opera different from a musical?

 Complicated question!
 The short answer is: In opera everything is sung, whereas in musicals, the characters speak between songs (with exceptions in both directions).
-And unlike most musicals, operas aren’t amplified.
+And unlike most musicals, operas only use amplification in very rare instances.

 Will I understand what’s happening?